 MTU expects to ship parts for 200 GEnx engines this year, even with the grounding of Boeing 787 Dreamliners, Behle said.
 The flight stoppage, which began Jan.
 16 because of electrical faults that remain unresolved, hasn’t affected the German engine maker, which has a 6.9 work share on the turbine, Behle said at a Munich press conference.

-Production of the GEnx continues as Boeing (BA) is still building the 787 Dreamliner, Behle said, with the engine maker’s forecast assuming all turbines will be handed over.
+Production of the GEnx continues as Boeing (BA:US) is still building the 787 Dreamliner, Behle said, with the engine maker’s forecast assuming all turbines will be handed over.
 A halt in manufacturing of the twin-aisle plane would probably be followed by a stoppage on the engine side, he said.

 Deliveries of Airbus Military A400M transport planes, delayed partly because of faults with the TP400D engine built by a group that also includes Rolls-Royce Holdings Plc and Safran SA, will no longer be affected by difficulties with the turbo- propeller, Behle said.
 France is the lead customer and due to receive the first aircraft before mid-year.